One of the benefits of plant-based diets that nutritionists and medical professionals have been touting for years is phytonutrients.

-However, most people probably aren’t aware of the fact that we consume a minuscule amount of synthetic pesticides compared to natural pesticides i.e. phytochemicals.
+However, most people probably aren’t aware of the fact that we consume a minuscule amount of synthetic pesticides compared to natural pesticides i.e. phytochemicals or “phytonutrients”.

-In the landmark article “Dietary pesticides (99.99% all natural)”19, Dr. Ames and his team estimate that:
+In the landmark study titled “Dietary pesticides (99.99% all natural)”, Dr. Ames and his team estimate that:

 So is there any reason for you to eat plant foods and consume those phytonutrients at all?

-Some argue that despite their harmful potentials, plant-based foods are still beneficial because they act as acute stressors18.
+Some argue that despite their harmful potentials, plant-based foods are still beneficial because they act as acute stressors.

 When you consume plant-based foods, phytonutrients present in those foods actually cause inflammation in your body.
 In response, your body produces its own antioxidant called glutathione to reduce inflammation.
 Basically, these phytonutrients act as acute stressors, your body has to work to lower the inflammation caused by those chemicals and hence it becomes more resilient, stronger, and healthier.

-If you are skeptical of phytonutrients’ benefits or if even a small amount of spices can trigger some health problem, there are a number of alternatives to getting those acute stressors to build a stronger body from non-plant sources.
+If you are skeptical of the benefits of phytonutrients or if even a small amount of spices can trigger some health problem, there are a number of alternatives to getting those acute stressors to build a stronger body from non-plant sources.
 Let’s have a look at them below.

 Physical exercise can both reduce stress and serves as a stressor, provided that your exercise is of sufficient intensity and duration.